wuyang1002431655/tango_with_django_19/manuscript/chapter9-user-authenication.md

 -   the user's *first name*; and
 -   the user's *surname*.

-The `User` model also comes with other attributes such as `is_active`, `is_staff` and `is_superuser` which are boolean fields to denote whether the account is active, is owned by a staff member, or has superuser privileges - respectively.
+The `User` model also comes with other attributes such as `is_active`, `is_staff` and `is_superuser`.
+These are boolean fields used to denote whether the account is active, owned by a staff member, or has superuser privileges respectively.
 Check out the [official Django documentation on the user model](https://docs.djangoproject.com/en/1.9/ref/contrib/auth/#django.contrib.auth.models.User) for a full list of attributes provided by the base `User` model.

 ##Additional `User` Attributes
 If you would like to include other user related attributes than what is provided by the `User` model, you will needed to create a model that is *associated* with the `User` model.
 For our Rango app, we want to include two more additional attributes for each user account.
 Specifically, we wish to include: